pgmgent-pgm-3/knex-demo-start/README.md

 ## Running the server

-You can then run the server using `npm run start:dev`, and access the API at `http://localhost:3000`.
+You can then run the server using `npm run start:dev`, and access the application at `http://localhost:3000`.